 They usually find it on small animals.
 The third phase is the nymph phase, the most dangerous stage.
 Deer ticks go dormant during the winter during this stage and when they wake up in the Spring, they are searching for another blood meal.

-It is this stage when a tick will transmit the B. burgdorferi bacteria to a human, after it latches on to them.
+It is at this stage when a tick will transmit the B. burgdorferi bacteria to a human, after it latches on to them.
 After this stage, they become adults, get pregnant and the process starts all over again.

 How Ticks Find and Attach to Their Host